j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 $$\vec{V} = \vec{N} \times {D} \times i$$

 ***VERY IMPORTANT!
 THESE MATH FORMULAS SHOWN ARE NOT TO BE SCALED 1:1 IN CODE, IT IS SHOWING THE FORMULA IN A SIMPLE MATTER.
 IN ACTUAL CODE YOU HAVE TO ADD THIS VECTOR OFFSET, THIS RULE WILL CONTINUE FOR THIS WHOLE POST/VIDEO.**

+### Density
+Since the Script manages the density this part is simple, in my case I have an array that stores all the shells & if I change the number of layers I have it just adjusts from the upper bound of the array, example if I want more shells I add, else if I need less I delete.
+These both start from the upper bound of the array in both cases.
+After adjusting the density you need to run the height function to fix all the new changes.
+Moving on to Part 2!

 Notes: none.

-### Density

 ---

 ## Part 2 - UV & Noise
+Let's talk about randomness, since we want to create grass, grass heights are often random in the real world, so to replicate a similar setting we first need a RNG for this shader, how do we do this?
+NOISE. we can do this by just stealing a hashing function from Shadertoy, but in all seriousness, we just need a decently uniform RNG, which a hashing function can do pretty well.

+I'm in no way a cryptographic/randomness specialized guy, but I have used hashing functions many times, however I don't exactly understand what happens inside them, all I know is that in a hashing function, we just insert a seed & that seed will be moved/bit shifted in the function so much that a random number will come out of it ranging from 0 - 1, kinda all you need to know, not important to understand what happens inside that much.

+{% highlight c++ %}
+float hash11(float p)       //hash11 I stole from shadertoy (1 input scalar 1 output scalar)
+            {               //p gets inserted as our seed p = frac(p * .1031);
+                p *= p + 33.33;
+                p *= p + p;
+                return frac(p);
+            }
+{% endhighlight %}

+Since we now have a black & white shell we need to address why it's all just 1 color, that's because we need to resize this UV map & it's only a size of 0 - 1, to be larger and to do that we just multiply the size by 100, now we have a 100x100 "blocks" that are random greyscaled colors ranging from 0 - 1.

+Here I came across another problem where instead of using an uint, I used a float since I never weirdly used an int type in shaders I had a spam of noise on my quad because it's all in decimals so I never got the blocky/floor clamped numbers you would get using an uint instead of float.
+I was stuck on this even though I knew the issue was it being decimals while trying to understand why my noise value wasn't magically floored.
+Insert typical programmer brain fart moment.

 ---

 ## Part 3 - Blocky Grass
+Now we have randomness which means we can start to simulate grass, our way of doing this is to simply compare 2 values, the random value and the height value of the shell (both range from 0 - 1).

 ---